kasper-piskorski/docs/documentation/quickstart_tutorial.md

 > **Variables**
 >
 > Graql variables start with a `$`.
-They represent "wildcards", and can be
+They represent "wildcards", and are
 > returned as results in `match` queries.
 A variable name can contain
 > alphanumeric characters, dashes and underscores.